 OCR guidance on risk analysis

+The OCR has a document on risk analysis requirements.
+A HIPAA risk assessment is often the first step in creating a cybersecurity plan, and it shouldn't be skipped.
 Small and medium-sized covered entities should consider using the HHS Security Risk Assessment Tool.
 This tool was developed for healthcare professionals to assess security risks to protected health information (PHI).
 To learn more about it, read our post: New version of HHS Security Risk Assessment Tool released.

 CISA guidance on ransomware-caused data breaches